 Project Spotlight: The Effortless Chic Kitchen

 Using white as her canvas, Jen Pinkston of The Effortless Chic, introduces an unexpected blend of tile textures and patterns in her mid-century modern kitchen renovation.
-Get the scoop on this California-inspired kitchen below and if you love this, you should check out her master bathroom too!
+Get the scoop on this California-inspired kitchen below and if you love this, you should check out her primary bathroom too!

 Tell me about your kitchen, what about it did you want to change?
 What aesthetic were you going for?

 We were starting from scratch which is a fun although sometimes daunting place to start!
 The vibe of our whole place could best be described as mid-century modern with California vibes and the kitchen is no exception.

 How did you come up with the color scheme/design?

 We knew we wanted painted cabinets.
 Originally we thought that would be in a shade of blue, but throughout the building and design process, I just kept gravitating to these really cool green tones.
 You can find them throughout our house in different applications-- our sofa, the drapes in our office, and most vividly in the kitchen here.
 I also like the bright and airy feeling of white kitchens, so it's a combination of those two palettes.